 This isn’t something you want to cheap out on because your furnace affects the temperature in your home.
 You’ll be spending a lot of time inside, and the temperature will have a lot to do with your comfort and how well you’re able to function.

-A reputable furnace installation company will offer you the perfect mix of experience, performance and cost.
+A reputable furnace installation company like Legacy Heating and Cooling will offer you the perfect mix of experience, performance and cost.
 They’ll be able to provide you with the exact furnace you need.

 2. Know The Size of the Furnace You Need